ProgVM/g4f-sdk/README.md

 ## 🤝 Contributing & License

 Contributions are welcome!
-This project is licensed under the **MIT License**, making it fully open-source and permissible for all types of use.
+This project is licensed under the **MIT License**.